rust-lang/mdBook/guide/src/format/markdown.md

 [task list extension]: https://github.github.com/gfm/#task-list-items-extension-
 [`output.html.smart-punctuation`]: configuration/renderers.md#html-renderer-options

+### Footnote backreference links

+Add backreference links to footnote definitions.

+This feature is disabled by default.
+To enable it, see the [`output.html.footnote-backrefs`] config option.

 ### Heading attributes

 Headings can have a custom HTML ID and classes.
 This lets you maintain the same ID even if you change the heading's text, it also lets you add multiple classes in the heading.